John Mitchel: Pro-slavery Confederate

 Once in the United States, Mitchel did not hesitate to repeat the claim that negroes were "an innately inferior people".
 In what was only the second edition the Irish Citizen, he declared that it was not a crime "or even a peccadillo to hold slaves, to buy slaves, to keep slaves to their work by flogging or other needful correction", and that he himself, might wish for "a good plantation well-stocked with healthy negroes in Alabama".
 Subject to widely-circulated broadsides from the abolitionist Henry Ward Beecher and the French republican exile Alexandre Holinski, the remarks triggered a public furore.
-In Dublin, the Irish Confederation convened an emergency meeting to protest reports in the American and British press which "erroneously attributed" Mitchel's pro-slavery sentiments "to the Young Ireland party".
+In Dublin, the Irish Confederation convened an emergency meeting to protest reports in American and British press outlets which "erroneously attributed" Mitchel's proslavery thought "to the Young Ireland party".

-When Carlyle and others indulged in derogatory comparisons between Irish cottiers and the allegedly-indolent descendants of West Indian slaves, Mitchel response had not been to join O'Connell in proclaiming himself "the friend of liberty in every clime, class and color" Rather, it was to insist on a racial distinction between the Irish and the "negro".
-This Duffy had discovered in 1847 when he conceded temporary editorship of the Nation to Mitchel.
-He found that he had lent a journal, "recognised throughout the world as the mouthpiece of Irish rights", to "the monstrous task of applauding negro slavery and of denouncing the emancipation of the Jews" (another of O'Connell's liberal causes against which Mitchel stood with Carlyle).

-It was not only that Mitchel claimed (as others had done) that Irish cottiers were treated worse than black slaves.
-Nor was it that Mitchel decried as inopportune O'Connell's harping upon "the vile union" in the United States "of republicanism and slavery".
-Duffy himself was fearful of the impact of O'Connnell's vocal abolitionism upon American support and funding.
-It was that Mitchel argued (with Carlyle) that slavery was "the best state of existence for the negro".